flyocloud/nitro-astro/lib/README.md

   i18n: {
     defaultLocale: "en",
     locales: ["en", "fr"],
+    routing: {
+      prefixDefaultLocale: true,
+      redirectToDefaultLocale: false
     }
+  }
 })
 ```

+> [!NOTE]
+> Flyo's i18n setup always prefixes the default language, making it essential to configure this in the i18n routing to avoid errors with adapters like Vercel.

 All endpoints accept a `lang` parameter to retrieve data in the desired language.
 The **Nitro Astro** package handles this automatically.
 However, since the Entity Details page is custom-built, you need to manually pass the language parameter.